peterthoeny/jquery.tagcloud/README.md

 Add a `data-weight` attribute to the `li` tag or the `a` tag to indicate the weight.
 The weight determins the size of the font used in the tag cloud.

-Customize the tag cloud with  configuration object, see configuration.
+Customize the tag cloud with a configuration object, see configuration.

 ### 2. Use an configuration object and a `div` HTML tag